Kevin-Colm/Project-Gmit/README.md

 ```
 5: To run the application first start the wamp server.

-6: Load the SQL file holding the datbase found in the exopt foler.
+6: Load the SQL file holding the datbase found in the export foler.
+* Open
-* Open the Command Prompt
+Command Prompt
 * In the Command Prompt type:
 ```CMD
 cd \wamp\bin\mysql\mysql5.6.17\bin